Question Period: Rules

 Question Period has a reputation for being quite chaotic due to the commonplace cat-calling and jeering from non-participating MPs, but notwithstanding the heckling, Question Period is actually tightly regulated.
-Parties are only allowed to ask a predetermined number of questions based on the size of their caucus and must ask their questions in a specific order, predetermined by their party leadership for that day on a list given to the Speaker.
+Parties are only allowed to ask a predetermined number of questions based on the size of their caucus and must ask their questions in a specific order, predetermined by their party leadership for that day on a list given to the speaker.

-Questions and responses are all timed as well, to prevent excessive speeches, and the Speaker of the House can cut the microphones of members speaking after the specified time has elapsed.
+Questions and responses are all timed as well, to prevent excessive speeches, and the speaker of the House can cut the microphones of members speaking after the specified time has elapsed.
 The parties may negotiate a maximum time limit for each question and answer; currently, this limit is 35 seconds for each.

-As with other parliamentary procedures in the House, members of opposition parties must place questions through the Speaker, addressing them only indirectly to the minister responsible for the issue at hand.
-When asking questions, members address the Speaker as "Mr. Speaker" or "Madam Speaker" ("Monsieur le président" or "Madame la présidente" in French).
+As with other parliamentary procedures in the House, members of opposition parties must place questions through the speaker, addressing them only indirectly to the minister responsible for the issue at hand.
+When asking questions, members address the speaker as "Mr. Speaker" or "Madam Speaker" ("Monsieur le président" or "Madame la présidente" in French).
 There is no obligation for the minister referred to in the question to respond, and often the minister's parliamentary secretary or a fellow cabinet member will rise to answer the question.
-This is particularly true when the minister addressed is not present in the House during Question Period, and arguably occurs most often when the Prime Minister is addressed on a specific issue, for which one of his ministers has more information.
+This is particularly true when the minister addressed is not present in the House during Question Period.
+It is also common when a question is asked of the Prime Minister and the Cabinet minister for the relevant file rises to answer instead, being more informed about the situation.

 Members are also not allowed to rise on Points of Order during Question Period and must first wait until Question Period has ended to raise them to the speaker.

 Bilingual nature

 Reflecting the nature of Bilingualism in Canada, Question Period is bilingual.
 Questions may be posed in either English or French, and responses may be in either official language.
 Although English was the primary language in Parliament in its early days, French is now spoken just as much as English.
 Simultaneous interpretation is provided on English and French broadcasts of Question Period, on many news networks, as well as the Cable Public Affairs Channel (CPAC).
 Transcripts of Question Period are published in both official languages in the Canadian Hansard, as with any other proceedings in the House of Commons and its committees.

-There is no guarantee that the answer will be provided in the same language as the question, and a Member relying on the simultaneous interpretation may respond to something differing slightly from the actual question asked.
-For the most part, bilingual Members respond to the question in the language in which it was asked.
+There is no guarantee that the answer will be provided in the same language as the question, and a member relying on the simultaneous interpretation may respond to something differing slightly from the actual question asked.
+For the most part, bilingual members respond to the question in the language in which it was asked.

-The simultaneous translation provided to Members in the Chamber as well as visitors in the gallery is also available over the internet on either the website of the Parliament of Canada, or through services such as CPAC.
+The simultaneous translation provided to members in the Chamber as well as visitors in the gallery is also available over the internet on either the website of the Parliament of Canada, or through services such as CPAC.